darrel-wallace/ai-agent-command-center/RESEARCH_BRIEF.md

 ## Project Overview
 Research and analysis to identify the optimal off-road-capable tow vehicle for overlanding adventures, tailored to specific requirements and use cases.

-## User Interaction Preferences
-**CRITICAL: Always follow these response guidelines:**

-1. **For lists of questions:** Ask them one at a time, allowing for incremental adjustments rather than presenting a "wall of text."

-2. **For lists of steps:** First provide a summary of what's to follow, allow me to adjust if needed, and then proceed to work through the steps one at a time.

-3. **General approach:** Keep responses conversational and interactive, adjusting the process as we go rather than front-loading everything.

 ## Core Requirements

 ### Primary Use Case